1 Homeostasis

 After reading this section, you should be able to-

-Human physiology is the scientific study of the chemistry and physics of the structures of the body and the ways in which they work together to support the functions of life.
+Human physiology is the scientific study of the chemistry and physics of the structures of the body and how they work together to support life.
 Much of the study of physiology centers on the body’s tendency toward homeostasis.
 Homeostasis is the state of steady internal conditions maintained by living things.

-Physiologists typically specialize in a particular branch of physiology.
-For example, neurophysiology is the study of the brain, spinal cord, and nerves and how these work together to perform functions as complex and diverse as vision, movement, and thinking.
-Physiologists may work from the organ level (exploring, for example, what different parts of the brain does) to the molecular level (such as exploring how an electrochemical signal travels along nerves).
+Physiologists often specialize in specific branches of physiology.
+For instance, neurophysiology focuses on the brain, spinal cord, and nerves, and how these structures work together to perform complex functions such as vision, movement, and thinking.
+Studies can range from the organ level, such as exploring the functions of different parts of the brain, to the molecular level, such as understanding how electrochemical signals travel along nerves.

-Maintaining a stable system requires the body to continuously monitor its internal conditions.
-Though certain physiological systems operate within large ranges, certain body parameters are tightly controlled homeostatically.
-For example, body temperature and blood pressure are controlled within a very narrow range.
-A set point is the physiological value around which the normal range fluctuates.
-For example, the set point for typical human body temperature is approximately 37°C (98.6°F).
+Maintaining a stable internal environment requires the body to continuously monitor its internal conditions.
+While some physiological systems can operate within broad ranges, others, such as body temperature and blood pressure, are tightly controlled.
+The set point is the physiological value around which the normal range fluctuates.
+For example, the set point for typical human body temperature is approximately 37.0°C (98.6°F).
 Physiological parameters, such as body temperature and blood pressure, tend to fluctuate within a small range above and below that point.
-Receptors located in the body’s key places detect changes from this set point and relay information to the control centers located in the brain.
-The control centers monitor and send information to effector organs to control the body’s response.
-If these effectors reverse the original condition, the system is said to be regulated through negative feedback.
+Receptors (sensors) detect changes from this setpoint and relay information to control (intergrating) centers located in the brain.
+These centers monitor the information and send instructions to effectors (targets), which implement responses to correct deviations, thereby maintaining homeostasis through negative feedback

-Control centers in the brain and other parts of the body monitor and react to deviations from this set point using negative feedback.
 Negative feedback is a mechanism that reverses a deviation from the set point, and in turn, maintains body parameters within their normal range.
-The maintenance of homeostasis by negative feedback goes on throughout the body at all times and an understanding of negative feedback is thus fundamental to an understanding of human physiology.
+The maintenance of homeostasis by way of negative feedback mechanisms takes place in every body system meaning that having a grasp on how these mechanisms function is fundamental to understanding human physiology

 Negative Feedback

-Humans have a similar temperature regulation feedback system that works by promoting either heat loss or heat gain (Figure 1.1b).
-When the brain’s temperature regulation center receives data from the sensors indicating that the body’s temperature exceeds its normal range, it stimulates a cluster of brain cells referred to as the “heat-loss center.”
-This stimulation has three major effects:
+Humans have a similar temperature regulation feedback system that promotes heat loss or heat gain (Figure 1.1b).
+When the brain’s temperature regulation center receives data from the sensors indicating that the body’s temperature exceeds its normal range, it activates the “heat-loss center,” causing blood vessels in the skin to dilate, increasing sweat production, and enhancing respiration to cool the body.

 In contrast, activation of the brain’s heat-gain center by exposure to cold reduces blood flow to the skin, and blood returning from the limbs is diverted into a network of deep veins.
 This arrangement traps heat closer to the body core and restricts heat loss.
 If heat loss is severe, the brain triggers an increase in random signals to skeletal muscles, causing them to contract, producing shivering.
 The muscle contractions of shivering release heat while using up ATP (energy).
 The brain triggers the thyroid gland in to release thyroid hormone, which increases metabolic activity and heat production in cells throughout the body.
 The brain also signals the adrenal glands to release epinephrine (adrenaline), a hormone that causes the breakdown of glycogen into glucose, which can be used as an energy source.
 The breakdown of glycogen into glucose also results in increased metabolism and heat production.